 Continuing education programs for veterinarians and registered veterinary technicians sponsored by the following organizations shall be deemed approved and no approval by the Board shall be required:

 Note: This is just a limited list of organizations that have automatic approval.
-Organizations that do not fall under IC 25-1-4 or have not been approved by the Veterinary Board will not be accepted as continuing education credit hours for license/registration renewal.
+Organizations that do not fall under Ind.
+Code 25-1-4 or have not been approved by the Veterinary Board will not be accepted as continuing education credit hours for license/registration renewal.

 Continuing Education Derived From Self-study